Calculating Infinity

-Calculating Infinity is the debut studio album by American metalcore band The Dillinger Escape Plan.
+Calculating Infinity is the debut studio album by the American metalcore band The Dillinger Escape Plan.
 Recorded at Trax East Recording Studio in South River, New Jersey, it was produced by engineer Steve Evetts with the band's guitarist Ben Weinman and drummer Chris Pennie, and released on September 28, 1999, by Relapse Records.
 Calculating Infinity is the band's only full-length album to feature original vocalist Dimitri Minakakis, who left the band in 2001.

 Media response to Calculating Infinity was positive, with critics praising the aggressive nature of the album's material, as well as the complexity of the arrangement and instrumental work.
 Several publications have highlighted it as a landmark release in the Dillinger Escape Plan's catalogue and in hardcore punk and heavy metal as a whole.
 They also credited its influence on the genres and on the work of several subsequent bands.
 The record is also classified as metalcore, avant-garde metal, and grindcore, in addition to being highlighted as one of the first mathcore albums.
 Its lyrical themes mostly revolve around failing relationships and insecurity.
 By 2013, Calculating Infinity had sold in excess of 100,000 copies worldwide.